patlee12/user-management/README.md

 - An **Admin Panel** powered by **Admin.js** for managing users and roles.
 - Integration with **Nginx** (as a reverse proxy) and **Avahi** (for mDNS-based service discovery) to enable seamless operation in local area network setups.

-The application is designed to be easily extendable and adaptable, allowing you to pivot to a microservices architecture if needed.
+The application is designed to be easily extendable and adaptable, as well as allowing you to pivot to a microservices architecture if needed.

 ---